heidelpay/sample-shop-spring-boot/README.md

 Initially written as sample for an article on the W3C's Payment Request Api Specification at [javamagazin](https://jaxenter.de/ausgaben/java-magazin-9-19), this Demo Shop is continously extended to provide various samples for the heidelpay Payment Api.

-NOTE: this shop must not used in production!
+NOTE: this shop must not be used in production!

 ## Run